Reading Time: 7 minutes

 Emails are a great way to share this content with those users who have uninstalled your app.
 Make sure you deeplink your app so that way users are redirected to their respective app stores and are prompted to download your app.

 Another great way to engage your users is by making content in vernacular languages.
 In regions with a diverse consumer base, it is essential to cater to your non-English speakers in their native language.
+While there are some good online English classes for adults available online, people will still expect you to adjust to customer needs.
 This can be done by making your content available in regional languages and dialects.
 Thanks to personalization and vernacular languages, Bukalapak, the e-commerce unicorn in Indonesia, saw an increase of about 2.5X clicks on their push notifications, leading to increased app engagement.

 If you aren’t utilizing the power of machine learning, you need to bump it up in your priority list.
 AI is far more efficient at analyzing data and picking patterns than humans, especially when the data size is in petabytes (that is 1015 bytes of data!).